Skip to main content

 Full mesocycle preview — rep mode

-Dumbbell Lateral Raises — reference 35 lbs, 5 lb increment, rep range 8–12, 2 base sets, min RIR 0, 5 loading weeks + deload
+Dumbbell Lateral Raises — working weight 30 lbs (from your last session), 5 lb increment, rep range 8–12, 2 base sets, min RIR 0, 5 loading weeks + deload

 WeekPhaseWeightRepsRIRSetsNotes